What is a biopsy?

 - Percutaneous puncture biopsy – tissue is removed with a very fine needle.
 The specialist is guided by an x-ray or CT scan

 - Open biopsy – this is carried out during surgery in which local or general anaesthesia is used.

 - Laparoscopic biopsy - very small incisions are made and then, using a laparoscope (a long thin tube with a high-definition camera and a light at the end), the surgeon is guided to reach the area where the sample should be extracted.

-What does the biopsy consist of?
+What does a biopsy consist of?

 A biopsy consists of the removal of body tissue.
 Once removed, the biopsy is examined in a laboratory to detect the presence of a medical condition.

-Usually, the removal of a small piece of tissue by means of a needle is sufficient, but on other occasions the surgical removal of a nodule or lump is necessary.
+Usually, the removal of a small piece of tissue by means of a needle is sufficient, but on other occasions, the surgical removal of a nodule or lump is necessary.

 Why is a biopsy performed?